The Bluereefdivers Scuba Academy is a Jakaranda Children’s Home initiative, which commenced in March 2010.

-Dive for Life is a scuba diving project in conjunction with Blue Reef Divers that aims to develop the skills and the self-esteem of some of the Jakaranda Children’s Home’s scholars over a period of three years.
+In conjunction with Bluereefdivers we aim to develop the skills and the self-esteem of some of the Jakaranda Children’s Home’s scholars over a period of three years.
 The project raises awareness of the importance of protecting the aquatic environment, teach its participants about nature, and generates more caring attitudes towards the environment.

 Children with scuba diving skills and qualifications can secure a future in this diverse industry.
-Skills development as well as an increased awareness of the importance of aquatic conservation is two of Dive for Life’s most fundamental objectives.
+Skills development as well as an increased awareness of the importance of aquatic conservation is two of the fundamental objectives.

-Dive for Life aspires to achieve a paradigm shift in the minds of the learners to care more for the environment and to teach the learners about the many ways that they can make a difference.
-Dive for Life incorporates the conservation principles of Project AWARE, an international conservation initiative, in its training material to help teach the learners about the importance of conservation.
+The Scuba Academy aspires to achieve a paradigm shift in the minds of the learners to care more for the environment and to teach the learners about the many ways that they can make a difference.
+We incorporate the conservation principles of Project AWARE, an international conservation initiative, in its training material to help teach the learners about the importance of conservation.

 Traditionally, learners at the Jakaranda Children’s Home are less trusting of people and circumstances due to their past experiences.
-Scuba diving is underlined by a system of trust, which Dive for Life aims to instill in the heats of these young learners.
+Scuba diving is underlined by a system of trust, which the academy aims to instill in the heats of these young learners.

 A glance at the Jakaranda Children’s Home